microsoft/live-share/docs/collab-vscode.md

 1. If you are using VS Code with ASP.NET Core or C#, make sure you and all of your collaborators have the [C# extension installed](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).
 Both the owner and all participants should have the extension installed in order for debugging to work.

-2. Next, if not already done, the owner should [setup launch.json](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) just as if they wanted to debug without sharing.
+2. Next, if not already set up for the project, the owner should [configure launch.json](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) to debug the application from VS Code as you would normally.
+No special setup is required.

 3. Finally, start debugging using the button in the debug tab as normal.